The Devil's Punch Bowl is located between Newport and Depoe Bay on the Oregon coast.…

 From the main falls, the Northfork trail continues upwards.
 Along the next half a mile, or so Tumalo Creek settles down and is easily accessible if you fancy a paddle – which is especially on the way back down!

 If you are lucky enough to visit at the right time you might get to see a mass visitation of California Tortoiseshells – it is a truly magical experience with a literal cloud of butterflies descending on the area!

 As you travel further up the Northfork trail there are more falls to see – none quite as amazing as the main falls – but nonetheless spectacular in their own way.
 There are also more places to stop and enjoy Tumalo Creek more closely.
 There is nothing we like more than the sounds of a babbling brook.

-The majority of journey is along paths beneath the canopy of the pine trees, which provide a lot of shade, which a blessing on a hot day.
+The majority of the journey is along paths beneath the canopy of the pine trees, which provide a lot of shade, which is a blessing on a hot day.

 Eventually, the Northfork Trail ends in a sumptuous meadow, which is adorned with an assortment of wildflowers in the early summer months.
 Here there are options to extend your hike along numerous trails or simply head back down to the parking lot.
 If you fancy a circular walk then take the Mrzek Trail south and join the Farewell Trail which will bring you back onto the road a short distance from the Northfork Trail parking lot.